 Give subscribers choices whenever you can.

-Add a simple poll to a campaign to gather information on what your subscribers want to see more of, and use the poll results to build subscriber segments for specialized campaigns.
+Add a simple poll to a campaign to find out what your subscribers want to see more of, and use the poll results to build subscriber segments for more specific campaigns.

 Re-engage your inactive subscribers.

 Send a compelling re-engagement campaign to subscribers who haven’t opened your campaigns in a while.
-You can find out what content or products they prefer, to help win their interest back with specialized campaigns.
+Ask what content or products they prefer, to help win their interest back with specialized campaigns.

 Find the right sending frequency.